HomeSite Map

 American Releases

 Capitol Records couldn’t wait until June 10th, 1966 to release the latest Beatles single as Britain did, so they rushed it out eleven days earlier on May 30th of that year.
 While “Paperback Writer” was the least selling Beatles single in their home country since 1962’s “Love Me Do,” it became a million seller in the US and, according to “The Billboard Book Of Number One Hits,” the single “made the second largest leap to #1 of the rock era.
-It debuted on the Hot 100 at #28 during the week of June 11th, 1966, moved to #15 and then broad-jumped to #1 on June 25th, becoming The Beatles’ 12th chart-topper in America.
+It debuted on the Billboard Hot 100 at #28 during the week of June 11th, 1966, moved to #15 and then broad-jumped to #1 on June 25th, becoming The Beatles’ 12th chart-topper in America.
 The only single to make a bigger leap to #1 was also by The Beatles, ‘Can’t Buy Me Love.’”
 This record was first broken, however, in 2002 by Kelly Clarkson.
 Also noteworthy is the fact that Frank Sinatra’s “Strangers In The Night” interrupted the two-week reign of “Paperback Writer” in the top spot.

 Interestingly, this single, with “Rain” as its b-side, was promoted in trade magazines in Britain using the famous “butcher” photo that graced the American album “Yesterday…And Today” without causing much of a stir.
 It’s also curious to note that Capitol, having already acquired the tapes for this recent single, did not include the songs on this album.
 With a number one single on the pop charts, this newly released make-shift album did not include either side of this smash hit.
 Instead, they requested three never-before-released songs from the upcoming “Revolver” album.
 I guess too many hit songs on one album was not considered a good idea at the time.